-- 1. Satisfy course requirements by completing at least 25% of the semester credit hours in a degree, diploma or certificate program through instruction offered by the institution awarding the degree. - 2.
-Be enrolled at MCC during the term for which program requirements are completed.
+- 1. Satisfy course requirements by completing at least 25% of the semester credit hours in a degree, diploma or certificate program through instruction offered by the institution awarding the degree. - Be enrolled at MCC during the term for which program requirements are completed.
 This requirement may be waived with the approval of the Vice President of Instruction and Student Services, in consultation with the appropriate instructor. - 3.
-Complete the prescribed courses to meet the minimum number of credit hours required for a degree, diploma, or certificate. - 4.
-Possess a program GPA of at least 2.00. - 5.
-Remove all financial obligations to MCC.
+Complete the prescribed courses to meet the minimum number of credit hours required for a degree, diploma, or certificate as defined by the catalog during which the student declared the program as their major or